 Non-Recourse Fixed Rates Through the CMBS Market

-Commercial mortgage-backed securities provide non-recourse, fixed-rate financing for stabilized commercial properties across every asset class, with underwriting flexibility that portfolio lenders often lack.
+CMBS financing brings non-recourse, fixed-rate debt to stabilized properties in every asset class, with underwriting flexibility that most portfolio lenders can't match.

 How the CMBS Conduit Market Works

-CMBS loans are originated by conduit lenders, pooled into securities, and sold to bond investors on the secondary market.
-Because the risk is distributed across a bond pool rather than held on a single lender's balance sheet, CMBS underwriting can be more flexible than bank lending on property type, borrower profile, and geographic concentration.
-Loan sizes range from $2M to $500M+, with non-recourse terms, fixed rates for 5 to 10 years, and amortization periods up to 30 years.
-CapitalAx works with multiple CMBS conduit originators and knows which desks are actively quoting, which are competitive on specific asset classes, and how to structure your deal to clear both the originator's credit committee and the eventual bond rating agency review.
-CMBS is not the right fit for every deal, but when it fits, it delivers terms that conventional lenders struggle to match.
+Here is how CMBS works: a conduit lender originates your loan, pools it with others into a security, and sells that security to bond investors.
+Since the risk spreads across the bond pool instead of sitting on one lender's balance sheet, the underwriting bends further than a bank would on property type, borrower profile, and geographic concentration.
+Loans run from $2M to $500M+, non-recourse, with fixed rates for 5 to 10 years and amortization out to 30.
+We work with a range of conduit originators and track which desks are quoting, which are aggressive on a given asset class, and how to build a file that clears both the originator's credit committee and the rating agency review that follows.
+CMBS is not right for every deal.
+When it fits, though, few conventional lenders can touch the terms.

 Key Terms